Get alerts of updates about «Follow-up of close contacts, quarantine and home isolation»

-Follow-up at workplace when people are exempt from quarantine duty according to §6e
+Follow-up at workplace when people are exempt from quarantine duty according to §6e and 6k

 The following infection control measures are recommended both when employers give exemption from quarantine to critical workers, and when people are exempt from quarantine at work after travelling to Norway: